 - the financial resources and needs of the noncustodial parent

 Normally, when a judge who deviates from the guidelines must make a finding that the deviation is due to the fact that the presumptive amount is inequitable, unjust, or inappropriate pursuant to C.R.S.
 14-10-115(8)(e).
-Examples of these situations I have seen include parents who had to pay parole costs before child support otherwise they’d go back to jail, or when the custodial parent’s new spouse was quite wealthy and happy to help while the non-custodial parent was barely scraping by.
+Examples of these situations include parents who had to pay parole costs before child support otherwise they’d go back to jail, or when the custodial parent’s new spouse was quite wealthy and happy to help while the non-custodial parent was barely scraping by.

 Supreme Court – Not Deviation for Court to Exceed Guidelines Cap